poplav/hackernews4r/cran-comments.md

 ## R CMD check results

-There are no ERRORS and 1 WARNINGs and 1 NOTEs.
+There are no ERRORS and no WARNINGS and no NOTES.